-3. -The Inner Harbor Navigation Canal Site - east of the old lock (inclusive 3 - fince).
+3. -The Inner Harbor Navigation Canal Site - east of the old lock (inclusion 3 - finch).
 Since the public meetings, great engineering effort has been expended in an attempt to significantly reduce the required rights-of-way and the resulting socioeconomic impact of the 1969 IHNC plan.
 This has been largely achieved.
-This newfound capability stems from the use of new construction technicues, the application of which was not obvious as recently as August 1969.
-These new techniques which utilize the present advanced state-ofthe-art of soils mechanics coupled with unique foundation engineering, have enabled the pulling in of the required east side rights-of-way to mid-block between Jourdan Avenue and Deslonde Street in the forebay; i.e., the reach bounded by the Mississippi River and St. Claude Avenue, and to Jourdan Avenue in the tail bay; i.e., the reach bounded by St. Claude Avenue and the Mississippi River-Gulf Outlet.
-We have worked quite closely with the assuring agency's engineers on the relocations required by this proposed plan.
+This newfound capability stems from the use of new construction techniques, the application of which was not obvious as recently as August 1969.
+These new techniques which utilize the present advanced state-ofthe-art of soils mechanics coupled with unique foundation engineering. have enabled the pulling in of the required east side rights-of-way to mid-block between Jourdan Avenue and Deslonde Street in the forebay; i.e., the reach bounded by the Mississippi River and St. Claude Avenue, and to Jourdan Avenue in the tail bay; i.e., the reach bounded by St. Claude Avenue and the Mississippi River-Gulf Outlet.
+We have worked guite closely with the assuring agency's engineers on the relocations required by this proposed plan.
 Each proposed relocation item has been retested for authenticity under the "relocations" definition.
 In so doing, the first cost of bridge and utility relocations has been optimized.
 As a part of this plan, the old lock would be refurbished and operated dually with the new lock to optimize the handling of small barge tows and the numerous small craft now compounding the IHNC marine traffic problem.
 Further justification for this dual mode of operation is contained in the rationale of the alternate THMC land bridge plan.

-4. The Inner Harbor Navigation Canal Site-east of channel center opposite the Galvez Street wharf (in the same is the same as those described in the preceding IHNC Site plan.
+4. The Inner Harbor Navigation Canal Site-east of channel center opposite the Galvez Street wharf (in it is a street of channel center of-way required for this plan are essentially the same as those described in the preceding IHNC Site plan.
 However, the location of the new lock, north and east of the old lock, allows some economies in cofferdam and lock construction along with a desirable increase in forebay length.
 The same principles, as previously described, were applied to relocations.
 The old lock would likewise be refurbished and operated in conjunction with the new lock for the same reasons as described above.